mbloch/mapshaper/docs/development/buffer-line-notes.md

 1. **Construction** (`mapshaper-path-buffer-v4.mjs`): paths are
-   pre-simplified (Douglas-Peucker at an interval equal to the error budget; `tolerance=`, default 1% of the radius; one-sided buffers also cap the turning that simplification concentrates into single bends), then swept into offset rings.
+   pre-simplified (Douglas-Peucker at an interval equal to the error budget; `tolerance=`, default 1% of the radius; end-segment bearings are pinned so cap geometry stays exact; `tolerance=0` disables it), then swept into offset rings.
-   - **Two-sided buffers of open paths** use the outline fast path (`makeTwoSidedOutlineRing`): ONE closed, possibly self-intersecting ring per path (left side + cap + reversed right side + cap), with concave joins emitted inline as reversed arcs.
-This is 4-6x faster than per-section rings because the dissolve's cost is driven by the number of overlapping rings it must mosaic.
+   - **Two-sided buffers** use the outline fast path (`makeTwoSidedOutlineRing`): ONE closed, possibly self-intersecting ring per path (left side + cap + reversed right side + cap), with concave joins emitted inline as reversed arcs.
+This is 4-6x faster than per-section rings because the dissolve's cost is driven by the number of overlapping rings it must mosaic. **Closed** source rings are opened with a sub-tolerance micro-gap (`openClosedRingWithMicroGap`) so the same open-path builder applies (round caps close the seam) -- the "Unify buffer construction" change; two-sided closed rings no longer use per-section rings.
+Self-overlap loops in the outline are collapsed before the dissolve -- see "Two-sided outline: self-overlap loop removal" below.
    - **One-sided buffers** default to the **winding fill** with dip-to-vertex concave joins and no lobe-removal/audit pass (see "One-sided buffers" below); this supersedes the per-section + audit path for `left`/`right`.
-   - **Closed paths** (and the legacy non-winding one-sided path) use per-section rings (`makeLeftBufferRings`): ring = reversed path side + offset side; ring splits at concave bends whose offset segments do not intersect, with a sector ring covering the wedge at the split.
+   - **Per-section rings** (`makeLeftBufferRings`: reversed path side + offset side, split at concave bends whose offset segments do not intersect, with a sector ring covering the wedge at the split) underlie the one-sided builds and the `band-method` two-sided escape hatch.
+The clean-outline-winding grow (polygon buffers) and the open two-sided line outline share ONE constant-radius tracer (`traceCleanOffsetSide`), so a construction fix lands in both.
 2. **Dissolve** (`dissolveBufferDataset2` in `mapshaper-buffer-common.mjs`):
    `addIntersectionCuts` + `MosaicIndex` + per-shape pathfinding.
 For polyline buffers it runs with `per_part_holes` (see below).